Installation Guide

 Without any pressure position the decal where you would like to place it.
 Be sure to level the DECAL since the application tape may not be level with the decal.
 DO NOT use any pressure yet.
 If the decal is not level, centered, etc. you may reposition it to where you want it if you have not applied pressure.

 Once the decal is where you want it, apply pressure to all of the decal.
 You may use a squeegee, a credit card (works great), or your fingers.
-Press down really well several times on the colored decal itself!
+Press down really

 Now it’s time to remove the clear application tape.
 Start at a corner and SLOWLY pull back, PARALLEL to the surface.
 DO NOT pull away from the surface.
 If the decal starts to come up with the application tape set it back down carefully, apply more pressure, and try again.